Planning to do construction work in Utah? You’ll need to get a contractor’s license.

 - Document your work experience: You need at least two years or 4,000 hours of paid work experience in the construction industry.
-There are some accepted substitutions, such as a two- or four-year degree in Construction Management.
+There are some accepted substitutions for these experience requirements, such as a two- or four-year Construction Management degree.

 - Pass a business and law exam: Certain applicants may bypass this requirement with previous experience as a licensed contractor.